nueverest/blowdrycss/README.md

 alias-value-i | .alias-value-i { property-name: value !important }
 font-weight-bold-i | .font-weight-bold-i { font-weight: bold !important }

-### Shorthand can be used in cases where the alias is unambiguously the value.
+### Shorthand can be used in cases where the alias is unambiguously the css property value.
 Applicable properties include: `color`, `font-weight`, `font-style`, `text-decoration`, and `text-transform`.

 Encoded Class Format | CSS Rule Output